 Where consideration is paid in foreign currency, this is converted to sterling using the rate of exchange applicable at the date of the agreement (as published in the Financial Times on the following day).

 The SDRT charge on consideration in money or money’s worth contrasts with the narrower definition for stamp duty where chargeable consideration consists only of money, stocks and marketable securities, and debt.

-Previous page

 Next page